Winged Foot Golf Club: The Best 36 Hole Golf Club in the World?

 It appears I’m generally only recognized at the most exclusive of golfing establishments (said in a pretentious voice), as the last time I remember this happening was on the first teebox at Maidstone.

 Winged Foot West Course: Even More Difficult than You’d Expect

 The West Course is the more famous of the two courses by virtue of it being the US Open course.
 It’s frankly, exactly what I thought it would be.

 Long, difficult, perfectly manicured, and a phenomenal test of golf for the pros.

 This is very much one of those places where the setting and experience is hard to separate from the course itself.
-If I’m being honest, the West Course wasn’t one my my personal favorite courses (I have it ranked #56 in my 2018 top 100 list) – mostly due to the fact I’m not a good enough golfer to truly give it a run for it’s money.
+If I’m being honest, the West Course wasn’t one my personal favorite courses (I have it ranked #59 on my most recent top 100 list) – mostly due to the fact I’m not a good enough golfer to truly give it a run for its money.